iamteedoh/compSetup/README.md

   - Load your own `.p10k.zsh`

 Note: Powerlevel10k config uses the `POWERLEVEL9K_*` variable namespace by design for backward compatibility.
 This is expected.

+## GitHub Copilot for Neovim

+- The NVChad role installs `github/copilot.vim` and wires custom keymaps, so Copilot is available anywhere you sync this config (macOS or Linux).
+- Node.js must be present: macOS gets it via the Homebrew `node` formula; on Linux install Node.js (for example `sudo apt install nodejs npm`) before running the playbook or syncing the config.
+- Authenticate per machine by opening Neovim and running `:Copilot setup`, which launches the GitHub sign-in flow described in the [copilot.vim documentation](https://github.com/github/copilot.vim/tree/release).
+- Keymaps: `Ctrl+L` accepts the inline suggestion, `Ctrl+\` dismisses it, and `<leader>cp` opens the Copilot panel.
+Additional commands such as `:Copilot status`, `:Copilot enable`, and `:Copilot disable` remain available.

 ## Idempotency and performance notes